lermana/indoorplants/README.md

 [![Build Status](https://travis-ci.org/lermana/indoorplants.svg?branch=master)](https://travis-ci.org/lermana/indoorplants)

-- named for the wonderful coffe shop _Tommy_ in Montreal
+This library is named for the wonderful coffe shop _Tommy_ in Montreal where, as a good friend of mine once said: "the plants really tie the room together."
+It is my hope that this library will tie together `pandas`, `sklearn`, and `matplotlib` in ways that are useful for the practicing data scientist.

 #### Note